What Is Seller Financing?

-- Taxes may be lower with seller financing since the seller only reports the payments received each calendar year.
+- Depending on the property type and the seller’s tax status, their taxes may be lower since the seller may only need to report the payments received each calendar year.

-- Sellers can charge a premium above market price in exchange for providing seller financing and charge higher interest rates.
+- Sellers can often charge a premium above market price in exchange for providing seller financing and higher interest rates.

 - Seller financing provides a steady monthly income stream.